tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 public_name
 : The DNS name of the client-facing server, i.e., the entity trusted to update the ECH configuration.
 This is used to correct misconfigured clients, as described in {{handle-server-response}}.

-This value MUST NOT begin or end with an ASCII dot and MUST be parsable as a dot-separated sequence of LDH labels, as defined in {{!RFC5890, Section 2.3.1}}.
+: This value MUST NOT begin or end with an ASCII dot and MUST be parsable as a dot-separated sequence of LDH labels, as defined in
+{{!RFC5890, Section 2.3.1}}.
 Clients MUST ignore any `ECHConfig` structure whose public_name does not meet these criteria.

-Note that these criteria allow IPv4 addresses in dotted-decimal or other notations, e.g. {{?RFC3986, Section 7.4}} and {{WHATWG-IPV4}}.
+: These criteria allow IPv4 addresses in dotted-decimal or other notations, e.g. {{?RFC3986, Section 7.4}} and {{WHATWG-IPV4}}.
 Clients SHOULD ignore the `ECHConfig` if it contains an encoded IPv4 address.
-(To determine if a public_name value is an IPv4 address, clients can invoke the IPv4 parser algorithm in {{WHATWG-IPV4}}.
-It returns a value when the input is an IPv4 address.)
-See {{auth-public-name}} for how the client interprets and validates the public_name.
+To determine if a public_name value is an IPv4 address, clients can invoke the IPv4 parser algorithm in {{WHATWG-IPV4}}.
+It returns a value when the input is an IPv4 address.

+: See {{auth-public-name}} for how the client interprets and validates the public_name.

 extensions
 : A list of extensions that the client must take into consideration when